MCDReforged/MCDReforged/docs/source/plugin_dev/plugin_format.rst

         mcdreforged.plugin.json
         requirements.txt

-In addition to ``.mcdr`` file extension, the python `zip app <https://docs.python.org/3/library/zipapp.html>`__ file extension ``.pyz`` is also valid for a packed plugin.
+In addition to ``.mcdr`` file extension, the python :external:doc:`zip app <library/zipapp>` file extension ``.pyz`` is also valid for a packed plugin.

 Although it's not as obvious to be a MCDR plugin as ``.mcdr``, but for those plugins who provide the functionality to run in command line outside MCDR environment, using `.pyz` extension can explicitly show that they support command line operation

 Directory Plugin
 ----------------

-Directory plugin has exactly the same file structure as `packed plugin <#packed-plugin>`__.
+Directory plugin has exactly the same file structure as :ref:`plugin_dev/plugin_format:Packed Plugin`.
 The only difference is that all files of a directory plugins are inside a directory instead of a ``.mcdr`` zip file

 Directory plugin is mostly used for debug purpose inside the plugin directory of MCDR